Dec 9, 2009

 step by step...

-In the evenings we'd often had dinner around the fire place, and we had such a lovely time in the last night...
+In the evenings we'd often have dinner around the fireplace, and we had such a lovely time last night...

 And I'm sure we'll all be connected somehow...